 The total weight of the Ox Overland Explorer 200 is 50 kgs, really lightweight, ideal for a couple for a quick getaway!

 The TentBox Lite is the newest addition to the TentBox family.
 So new, that actually, at the time of writing this post, the TentBox lite is

 Update: the new TentBox website is live and all three Tent-Box models are in stock, as well as awnings and other accessories.

 The TentBox Lite is very similar to the Ox Overland Dakota 210 in size and appearance, but there are some differences too.

 The TentBox Lite is 140 cms wide, and TentBox modestly puts it in the ‘2-person roof tent’ bracket.
 As we have seen, this would be a 3-person tent at every other rooftent maker.
 The mattress is 6cms thick.
 The internal height is 112 cms, which does not make the TentBox lite the roomiest of roof top tents (compared to the 126cms of the Ventura for example).

-But unlike the Dakota 210 – and most other roof tents on this list – the TentBox Lite has added features like the see-through roof windows or the large canopies that protect from cross-winds and rain too, further minimising the chance to get ANY water inside even in the most miserable weather conditions.
+But unlike most other roof tents on this list – the TentBox Lite has added features like the see-through roof windows or the large canopies that protect from cross-winds and rain too, further minimising the chance to get ANY water inside even in the most miserable weather conditions.